Observing geometry of quantum states in a three-level system

-A simple example of JNR is the well-known Bloch sphere of a qubit system~\cite{PhysRev.70.460,10.1063/1.1722572} formed by the JNR of Pauli operators $\{\sigma_x,\sigma_y,\sigma_z\}$, whereas the JNR of other Hermitian matrices is equivalent to a transformation of the Bloch sphere, as shown in Fig. \ref{fig:intro}a.
-Extended to the general case, the JNR for $n$ linearly independent Hermitian observables $\mathcal{F}$ is also an $n$-dimensional projection of the $d$-dimensional state space $\mathcal{M}_d$.
-The geometry of JNR is associated with a class of supporting Hamiltonians $H(\vec{h})=\sum h_i F_i$ in the basis $\mathcal{F}$, i.e., an observable corresponding to the total energy of the system.
-Here $\vec{h}=(h_1,...,h_n)$ is an inward-pointing unit vector in $\mathbb{R}^n$.
-The surface of the JNR can be generated by the ground states of the supporting Hamiltonians $H(\vec{h})$, having the least energy within possible states under $H$.
-Geometrically, each vector $\vec{h}$ determines a supporting hyperplane $\Pi$ that is tangent to the surface of JNR, as depicted in Fig. \ref{fig:intro}b.
-The tangent point is acquired by the ground-state of the supporting Hamiltonian $H(\vec{h})$, while the corresponding ground-state energy $E$ can be obtained by projecting the vector $(\langle \psi |F_1|\psi\rangle,...,\langle \psi |F_n|\psi\rangle)$ onto the $\vec{h}$ direction (see Supplemental Materials).
-If there exists a flat portion on the surface of JNR at a particular $\vec{h}$, the supporting hyperplane will be tangent to the whole portion instead of a single point.
-This indicates a ground-state degeneracy in the sense that different ground-states are associated with one supporting Hamiltonian $H(\vec{h})$~\cite{Spitkovsky2018}.
+As mentioned above, a simple example in qubit system is the JNR of three Pauli operators known as the Bloch sphere~\cite{Kimura2003}, whereas the JNR of other Hermitian matrices is equivalent to a transformation of the Bloch sphere, as shown in Fig. \ref{fig:intro}(a).
+Extended to higher-dimensional systems, the geometry of JNR is associated with a class of system Hamiltonians $H(\vec{h})=\sum h_i F_i$ parameterized by $\vec{h}=(h_1,...,h_n)$ in the basis $\mathcal{F}$.
+It is intuitive that surface points (extreme points) of JNR are genetrated by ground-states of $H(\vec{h})$ (see Supplemental Material Sec. \RNum{1} B \cite{Supplementary}).
+Geometrically, each parameter vector $\vec{h}$ represents a inward-pointing unit vector in $\mathbb{R}^n$ and corresponds a supporting hyperplane $\Pi$ tangent to the surface of JNR, as depicted in Fig. \ref{fig:intro}(b).
+The tangent point is acquired by the ground-state $\ket{\psi_g(\vec{h})}$ of $H(\vec{h})$, while the corresponding ground-state energy $E_g$ can be obtained by projecting the point $(\langle F_1\rangle_{\psi_g(\vec{h})},...,\langle F_n\rangle_{\psi_g(\vec{h})})$ onto the $\vec{h}$ direction.
+When continuously varying the parameter vector $\vec{h}$, the envelope of all supporting hyperplane constitutes the surface of JNR, which can be generated by all ground-states $\ket{\psi_g(\vec{h})}$.
+If there exists a flat portion on the surface of JNR at a particular direction $\vec{h}$, the supporting hyperplane will be tangent to the whole portion instead of a single point.
+Therefore, this indicates ground-state degeneracy in the sense that different ground-states are associated with one system Hamiltonian $H(\vec{h})$~\cite{Spitkovsky2018}.